Nadrieril/blog/_posts/2025-12-18-autoref-and-autoderef-for-first-class-smart-pointers.md

 3. This works wonderfully with [`arbitrary_self_types`]: when we find an arbitrary self type we can just attempt to borrow with that pointer.
 This means e.g. that for `x: CppRef<Struct>` and `fn method(self: CppRef<Self>)` on `Field`, `x.field.method()` Just Works.

+## Desugaring the place operations

+Recall that the operations we can do on a place are: borrow, read, write, in-place-drop[^6].
+Each of these comes with a corresponding `PlaceOp` trait.
+Once we know which operation to do on the place, we can desugar the operation to a call to the appropriate trait method, which will also check if that operation is allowed by the pointer in question.

+Let's desugar a `PlaceOp` operation on a place `p`.
+A place expression is made of three things: locals, derefs and projections, where "projections" means field accesses, indexing, and either of these mediated by `PlaceWrap`.

+So our place `p` can always be written as `p = q.proj` where `.proj` represents all the non-indirecting projections (including `PlaceWrap` ones), and `q` is a place expression that's either a local or a deref.
+Let `U` be the type of `q`.
+Then an operation on `p` desugars to `PlaceOp::operate(get!(q), proj_val!(U.proj))`, where `get!` is defined as:
+- if `q` is a local, `get!(q)` is `&raw const @@LocalPlace q`;
+- otherwise `q` is a deref which we can write `*(r.proj2)`, and we can get the right pointer using `PlaceDeref::deref`[^2].
+This applies recursively if `r` itself contains a deref, etc.

+Where `PlaceWrap` comes into play is in this `proj_val!` macro: that macro computes the value of the appropriate `P: Projection` type.
+If `PlaceWrap` is involved, then it will be used in computing that projection.

 ## Putting it all together